Christian-T/genderplot/README.md

 library(genderplot)
 ```

 The gender_plot function will need a column named "*gender*".
 If your column is named differently, specify `gender = "name_of_gender_column"`.
-At best, the column contains values with the levels "*female/male*".
-If the levels are different (e.g., "*f/m*") the function will make use of the recode_gender function from the `gendercodeR` package.
+The function checks whether the column contains values with the levels "*female/male*".
+If the levels are different (e.g., "*f/m*") the function will make use of the `recode_gender` function from the `gendercodeR` package.
 You can install it via  `devtools::install_github('ropenscilabs/gendercodeR')`, or you provide a gender column with levels labelled "*female*" and "*male*".

 Examples
 ================